This document is for system administrators, webmasters and users of GNU and FSF machines in France.

 Once a day the ssh public keys of every account on fr.fsf.org

-are updated from the information fetched on
+or snail.gnu.org are updated from the information fetched on

 Savannah.
 If the authorized_keys file of a user is manually